masonfmatthews/rails_assignments/assignments/motivational_quotations/README.md

 ## Hard Mode

+There are three additional requirements for completing Hard Mode:

+* The quotation must not be the same every time a specific mood is selected; there must be a few options and one should be selected randomly.
+* Two quotations from the same mood must have different images, but each quotation should she paried with just one image.
+In other words, quotation A will always show with image A, and quotation B will always show with image B.
-Rather than showing a quotation and and image separately, display an image with text overlaid by integrating with the memegenerator.net API.
+* Rather than showing a quotation and and image separately, display an image with text overlaid by integrating with the memegenerator.net API.
 Documentation is linked below.

-## Normal Mode
+## Nightmare Mode

 Use a Model as well.
-The model should be called `Quotation`, and it should be respond to a method that returns the text of the quotation and also to a method that returns a URL of the related image.
+The model should be called `Quotation`, and it should be respond to `.text` (a method that returns the text of the quotation) and also `.image_url` (a method that returns a URL of the related image).

 ## Additional Resources